Art Escapes St Ives

 Enjoy an art escape in St Ives – a world-renowned destination that has historically been a stronghold for artists and creative types.
 When pilchard reserves dried up in the 19th century, it was the artists that flocked here to take up residence in the abandoned net lofts, lured by the magical light, stunning seascapes and a bohemian lifestyle.
-Now one of the UK’s most popular seaside resorts, you can fling open the door of your holiday cottage to witness the gob-smacking landscapes of St Ives that have inspired countless artists including Barbara Hepworth, Bernard Leach, Terry Frost and Peter Lanyon.
+Now one of the UK’s most popular seaside resorts, you can fling open the door of your holiday cottage to witness the gob-smacking landscapes of St Ives that have inspired countless artists including Barbara Hepworth, Bernard Leach, Alfred Wallis, Terry Frost and Peter Lanyon.

 Beyond big names that also include the Leach Pottery, there’s also a littering of independent galleries where you can come face-to-face with local artists and makers.
 At the Barnoon Workshop you can get hands-on at all sorts of art and craft workshops, or at Back Road Artworks you can witness painting and artworks in progress, and find all sorts of arty gifts to take home.

 From St Ives it is also easy to reach a plethora of art hotspots across Penzance, Newlyn, Lamorna and St Just.
 Get your hands on an Art Pass and it couldn’t be easier to enjoy six of the finest art gems at your leisure.
 This unique ticket gives you unlimited access to the Tate St Ives, the Barbara Hepworth Museum and Sculpture Garden, the Leach Pottery, Penlee House Gallery and Museum, Newlyn Art Gallery and The Exchange.